-- 8. Analyze and solve pairs of simultaneous linear equations. - a.
+- 8.EE.7 Solve linear equations in one variable. - a.
+Give examples of linear equations in one variable with one solution, infinitely many solutions, or no solutions.
+Show which of these possibilities is the case by successively transforming the given equation into simpler forms, until an equivalent equation of the form x = a, a = a, or a = b results (where a and b are different numbers). - b.
+Solve linear equations with rational number coefficients, including equations whose solutions require expanding expressions using the distributive property and collecting like terms. - 8.EE.8 Analyze and solve pairs of simultaneous linear equations. - a.
 Understand that solutions to a system of two linear equations in two variables correspond to points of intersection of their graphs, because points of intersection satisfy both equations simultaneously. - b.
 Solve systems of two linear equations in two variables algebraically, and estimate solutions by graphing the equations.
 Solve simple cases by inspection.
 For example, 3x + 2y = 5 and 3x + 2y = 6 have no solution because 3x + 2y cannot simultaneously be 5 and 6. - c.
-Solve real-world and mathematical problems leading to to linear equations in two variables.
-For example, given coordinates for two pairs of points, determine whether the line through the first pair of points intersects the line through the second pair.
+Solve real-world and mathematical problems leading to two linear equations in two variables.
+For example, given coordinates for two pairs of points, determine whether the line through the Prst pair of points intersects the line through the second pair.